lud/tonka/spec.md

 There are two types of functions in this app.

-* Data Transformers: they take an input, executes some side-effects and produce an output.
+* Data Actions: they take an input, executes some side-effects and produce an output.
 They are executed within a grid instance.
 They are not pure functions as the main purpose of this application is to genereate side-effects.